cuckoong/fish_llr/README.md

 3. do classification with ml_classification.py
 4. Visualize classification results with ml_acc_visualize_transgenic.py

+Statistics for burst duration (using normalized)
+1. generate label with ml_generate_label.py and save in Data/Quantization/Tg/{}W-batch{}/{}.npy
+2. get burst duration from data and check if fish do not move all the time, by stats_data_cleaning_burst.py
+3. normalized data (batch + well + baseline), visualize and statistical comparison (stats_normalized.py)

 Statistics for burst duration
 1. generate label with ml_generate_label.py and save in Data/Quantization/Tg/{}W-batch{}/{}.npy
 2. get burst duration from data and check if fish do not move all the time,  by stats_data_cleaning_burst.py